-Queen allows British PM Johnson to suspend parliament before Brexit
+British PM to suspend parliament before Brexit, opposition denounces 'coup'

 While suspending parliament ahead of a Queen’s Speech is the historical norm in Britain, the decision to limit parliamentary scrutiny weeks before the country’s most contentious policy decision in decades prompted an immediate outcry.

-It also increased the chances Johnson could face a vote of no-confidence in parliament, potentially leading to an election.

 “Make no mistake, this is a very British coup,” John McDonnell, the second most powerful man in the opposition Labour Party, said.
-“Whatever one’s views on Brexit, once you allow a prime minister to prevent the full and free operation of our democratic institutions you are on a very precarious path.”
+More than half a million people signed an online petition to object and the pound fell sharply.

-The Church of England said a chaotic EU exit would hurt the poor, the speaker of parliament said politicians must be heard and a group of cross-party lawmakers sought a legal injunction.
+The Church of England warned a chaotic Brexit would hurt the poor, the speaker of parliament said the move marked a “constitutional outrage” and a group of cross-party lawmakers sought a legal injunction.

 More than three years after the United Kingdom voted 52% to 48% to quit the European Union, it is still unclear on what terms - or indeed whether - the bloc’s second largest economy will leave the club it joined in 1973.